AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_List Assets"></a>

-Gets Assets in a given namespace.
+Returns an array of assets in a given namespace and the total number of assets returned, specified as Total-Count in the HTTP response header.

 ### Request
 ```text